christinexchau/oblig1.data1700/README.md

 This program is a ticket registration system designed to facilitate the purchase of tickets for various movies.
-Users can input their first name, last name, email, phone number, select a movie from a dropdown menu, and specify the quantity of tickets they wish to purchase.
+Users can input their first name, last name, email, phone number, select a movie from a dropdown menu, and specify the quantity of tickets they wish to buy.

 The inputs are validated to ensure that all required fields are filled out correctly before a ticket purchase is processed.
 Upon submission, the ticket information is